Business French: 10 Ways to Master It Like a True Pro

 - “The Fifth Discipline” by Peter Senge (“La cinquième discipline”)

-Since you have already read the book in English and are familiar with the topic, don’t be concerned about any French vocabulary you may not know.
-Put your dictionary away and just try to understand the meaning of any difficult words in context instead of looking them up.
+Since you’ve already read the book in English and are familiar with the topic, it’s easier to figure out the meaning of difficult words by using context clues.

 9. Write a paragraph in French about your line of business

-If you’re not currently in a specific line of business, write about your dream business sect.
-You can also write this in a question and answer format, as if you were having a face-to-face discussion with a potential business partner.
+If you’re not in a specific line of business at the moment, write about your dream industry.
+You can also write this in a question and answer format, as if you’re having a face-to-face discussion with a potential business partner.

-10. Follow French business leaders and influencers on Twitter
+10. Follow French business leaders and influencers on LinkedIn

-- Stéphane Fort, vice-president of corporate communications at Dassault Aviation.
+- Stéphane Fort, director of corporate communications at Dassault Aviation

-Follow these 10 handy tips and you’ll quickly and easily increase your business French vocabulary, as well as your confidence.
+Follow these 10 handy tips and you’ll quickly and easily boost your vocabulary—as well as your confidence.

-By speaking business French, you’ll definitely have a more competitive edge with the potential to increase your professional opportunities and build up important business relationships with French-speakers.
+By speaking business French, you’ll definitely have a more competitive edge, increase your professional opportunities and build up important business relationships with French speakers.